Office Hours: Monday – Friday 8:30AM – 4:30PM

 Child Support and Mediation in Arkansas

-In some cases, parents may decide to work out child support together through mediation, or the court may deem it necessary to discuss child support using the mediation process.
-Our Little Rock child support attorneys can help.
+Sometimes, parents may decide to work out child support together through mediation.
+The court may deem it necessary to discuss child support using mediation.
+Our child support attorneys serving Little Rock can help.

-Because a mediator must act as a neutral party, neither parent can bring a mediator into the case on their own.
-The Arkansas Access and Visitation Mediation Program includes a roster of attorneys who may be chosen to assist with your case.
-The program covers up to six hours of mediation time, which includes the time it takes to get the case scheduled.
+Because a mediator must act as a neutral party, neither parent can bring a mediator into the case alone.
+The Arkansas Access and Visitation Mediation Program includes several attorneys who may assist with your case.
+The program covers up to six hours of mediation time, including the time it takes to schedule the case.

 Contact Our Child Support Attorneys in Little Rock